ReemNeama/eventati_book/eventati_book_development_tracker.md

   - Connected service detail screens to booking form
   - Implemented package selection in booking process
   - Created service checkout flow with date/time selection
+  - Enhanced booking form with service-specific options for each service type
   - Implemented reusable EmptyState component with factory methods for common scenarios
   - Enhanced responsiveness with ResponsiveConstants and updated ResponsiveUtils
   - Added accessibility improvements with AccessibilityUtils for semantic labels and contrast